 Demands

-As the system has changed, alternative supplies connecting to the network along with changing demand profiles has resulted in fundamental changes to the way the NTS is now operated.
-Over the years a number of CCGTs have connected to the network, resulting in increased demand profiles in some regions.
-To ensure suitable levels of resilience are in place it is imperative to understand CCGT behaviours and their potential impacts on network extremities.
+Alternative supplies connecting to the network, along with changing demand profiles, have resulted in fundamental changes to the way the NTS is operated.
+Over the years, a number of combined cycle gas turbines (CCGTs), which are gas driven electricity generators, have connected to the network.
+This results in increased demand profiles in some regions.
+To ensure suitable levels of resilience are in place it is imperative to understand CCGT behaviours and their potential impacts on the network and, in particular, its extremities.

-A CCGT’s ability to move away from a forecast demand profile or nominated rates as well as ramping up to higher flows in short periods can have a substantial impact on instantaneous flow rates on the network and hence can contribute significantly to linepack depletion in that region.
-It is for this reason an appropriate amount of resilience is required.
+A CCGT’s ability to not follow its forecast demand profile or nominated rates in short periods can have a substantial impact on instantaneous flow rates on the network.
+This can contribute significantly to linepack depletion in its region.
+For this reason, an appropriate amount of resilience is required.

-To this end, two geographical regions have been focused on, these are the South East and South West extremities.
-Particular focus has been placed on these system extremities as there are a number of connected CCGTs in both regions.
-Typically these are NTS capacity constrained areas of the network when local supplies are low.
-Within each region 5 CCGTs and their respective profiles over a 5 year period were observed.
+To this end, we focus on two geographical regions, these are the South East and South West extremities.
+Focus is placed on these regions as there are several CCGTs connected in both regions.
+Typically, these are NTS capacity constrained areas of the network when local supplies are low.
+Within each region five CCGTs and their respective profiles over a three-year period were observed.

-CCGT Demand Profiles
+CCGT demand profiles

-This section describes National Grid’s methodology to ensure appropriate demand driven linepack depletion resulting from CCGT demand profiles is taken into consideration.
+In this section, we describe our methodology to ensure appropriate demand driven linepack depletion resulting from CCGT demand profiles is taken into consideration.

-A number of factors can contribute to the profiling of CCGTs, some of which may have a bigger impact on profiling and hence linepack depletion.
+Several factors can contribute to the profiling of CCGTs, some of which may have a bigger impact on profiling and hence linepack depletion.
 Some of the factors can include forecasting errors, weather and the availability of other forms of electricity generation.

 Calculating an appropriate level of linepack depletion resulting from CCGT demand profiles

-Similar to supply profiling, the 25 days where the NTS saw the biggest regional linepack depletion in the South East, and the South West, due to CCGT profiling are identified.
-It is these days which are then used as a base to create normalised profiles.
+Like supply profiling, we identify the 25 days where the NTS saw the biggest regional linepack depletion in the South East, and the South West, due to CCGTs.
+It is these days which we use as a base to create normalised profiles.

 Data sets are created for all 25 days with greatest linepack depletion.
-These are then used to create hourly flow profiles on each day.
-Figure E5 shows an example profile of 5 CCGTs on a highly profiled day.
-The blue line is the total flow seen over the course of the day.
+These are used to create hourly flow profiles on each day.
+Figure 12 shows example profiles of five CCGTs on a high profiled day.